INSANEMODE/T6-Plutonium-Gauntlet/README.md

 It is meant to take heavy inspiration for the challenges and overall gameplay, without being an exact copy.

-#### Warning
-This project is a work in progress.

-It is not currently in a functioning state, and releases will not currenly be provided.

 #### Compiling